 You told us that you wanted much stronger local support for carers and thanks to a grant of £200,000 from the National Lottery Community Fund (formerly the Big Lottery Fund) awarded in the year 2013/14 we have been able to provide a grassroots service run by carers for carers, to best meet your needs.
 The hubs are one-stop shop where you can find information about what is happening in your local area, get advice, support and make friends.
 There are also peer led and interest based groups.

-We now have 12 hubs running in Bishop’s Stortford, Buntingford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.
-Another Hub is planned to open in Berkhamsted by March 2018.
+We have 16 area-based hubs - Berkhamsted, Bishop’s Stortford, Borehamwood, Buntingford, Chorleywood, Harpenden, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, Royston, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.

 Our hubs are groups run by volunteers or carers for carers and focus on offering emotional and practical support.
 Most groups meet once a month and offer activities include a programme of speakers and time to talk.
 Carers can book 1:1 appointments with a Carers in Hertfordshire Carer Support Advisor at some meetings to plan their caring role.

 In addition to our Carer Support Hub groups many areas will have Peer Led Carer Groups, for example there is a Carers' Camera Club (meeting online during the COVID-19 situation), a Pudding Club, plus support groups in areas such as Borehamwood and Radlett.
-You can find out about all these here - pdf Hubs and Peer Led List 2017 (334 KB) .
+You can find out about all these here - Carers' Support Hubs and Peer Led Groups List.

-In addition each hub area will have Volunteer Ambassadors whose role it is to help identify new carers and to spread the word about what is available locally for them.
+In addition each hub area has Volunteer Ambassadors whose role it is to help identify new carers and to spread the word about what is available locally for them.

 Within each hub area you can also attend workshops to learn new skills and have a break from caring.
 Please click here to see what events are available.

-Tuesday 19th December 2017, 10.30am - 12.30pm: St Albans Carers Support Hub at St Paul's Church, Blandford Road, St Albans.
-Carers will be able to enjoy some festive fun and refreshments.
+Tuesday 21st September 2021, 10.30am - 12.30pm: St Albans Carers Support Hub at St Paul's Church, St Albans.
+An opportunity for carers to meet with other carers, share information and support each other.

 How can you get involved?

-There are lots of training opportunities for carers to take on a variety of voluntary roles when their local hub opens.
+There are lots of training opportunities for carers to take on a variety of voluntary roles with their local hub.

-You can also look at the volunteer roles available in the Caring Communities Project by clicking here (link to Volunteer Jobs page) or find out more about being a Carers in Hertfordshire volunteer on our Volunteer page.
-To register your interest in any part of this project email or call 01992 58 69 69.
+You can also look at the volunteer roles by clicking here (link to Volunteer Jobs page) or find out more about being a Carers in Hertfordshire volunteer on our Volunteer page.
+To register your interest in any part of this project please email or call 01992 58 69 69.

-One way we keep in touch with our Hub Volunteers is via newsletter and you can read our latest pdf Hub Volunteer Newsletter March 2017 (454 KB) here.
+One way we keep in touch with our Volunteers is via newsletter and you can find them on our Volunteer page.